How to Take the Headache Out of New Hire Paperwork

 While you can’t always help new hires avoid first-day jitters, there are steps you can take to ensure that their first few days are smooth sailing.
 Office tours, free swag, and team lunches are great ways to welcome new faces, but ensuring new employees get paid on time, enroll in benefits, and have a seamless transition to their new role has a larger impact.
 Unfortunately, while that transition comes with paperwork and filing, don’t fret.
-We’ve rounded up a list of all the new hire paperwork you need to collect from your employees to help take the dread out of onboarding.
+We’ve rounded up a list of all the onboarding paperwork you need to collect from your employees to help ease the process.

 Employee Personal Information